 The position of the circle is specified by giving the position of the center center followed by the radius.
 The keywords at and center are synonyms.
 The position and radius may be given in x-axis, graph, or canvas coordinates.
 See coordinates (p.
-22).
+23).
 In all cases the radius is calculated relative to the horizontal scale of the axis, graph, or canvas.
 Any disparity between the horizontal and vertical scaling will be corrected for so that the result is always a circle.
+If you want to draw a circle in plot coordinates (such that it will appear as an ellipse if the horizontal and vertical scales are different), use set object ellipse instead.